Outsourcing Our Intelligence™

 The Bottom Line

 We have seen this pattern before.
 Disruption creates a vacuum.
 The vacuum reveals what is irreplaceable.
-Those who build around that reality don’t just adapt; they define what comes next.
+Those who build while focused on that reality don’t just adapt; they define what comes next.

 The question is not whether intelligence will be outsourced.

-It is whether you understand what cannot be.
+It is whether you will discover what cannot be.